 Another Fun Christmas DIY Idea

 Cut the fabric 1” past the frame on the back.
 I ruff cut the shirt and trimmed it after I stapled it down.
-Make the back neat so it lays flat on the wall.
+Make the back lay flat so it hangs on the wall nicely.

 You can cut your iron-on vinyl at this time.
 Apply as the settings advise you to according to the materials.